danielhrisca/asammdf/README.md

 * matplotlib : for Signal plotting
 * wheel : for installation in virtual environments
 * pandas : for DataFrame export
-* cantools : to handle CAN bus logging measurements
+* canmatrix : to handle CAN bus logging measurements

 optional dependencies needed for exports